-Look for our calendar at: Tompkins County Public Library, Southside Community Center, Gimme Coffee (Cayuga St.), Alternatives Library (Cornell), Greenstar West End and Greenstar Oasis, Autumn Leaves Used Books, The Shop, and GIAC.
+Look for our printed calendar at Tompkins County Public Library, Southside Community Center, Gimme Coffee (Cayuga St.), Alternatives Library (Cornell), Greenstar West End and Greenstar Oasis, Autumn Leaves Used Books, The Shop, and Alternatives Credit Union.

 Astrology Learning Group

 Where: Sacred Root Kava Bar, 103 S. Geneva St.

 Open, facilitated astrological discussions.
 Beginners are very welcome; experienced folks, too!
 Come when you can- start anytime.

 Where: Just Be Cause Center, 1013 W. State St.

 Ballet folklorico is a form of traditional Mexican folk dance dating back to the ancient Aztecs.
 Each region within Mexico prides itself on their unique, beautiful and culturally rich dances, costumes, and music.
 The dancers recount every aspect of life within Mexico through their tapping feet, flowing skirts or waving sombreros.
 You too can be a part of the stories of love, heartache, war, celebration and much more by becoming a dancer.
 The dances are performed in groups as well as with a partner.
 No previous dance experience is necessary.
 Immerse yourself in a new culture while getting some fun exercise!
 Please RSVP to join in.

 Where: Newfield, just outside Ithaca (RSVP for address)